jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 > ___
 > #### Task
-> Select the VH backscatter band of “s1_image” and visualize it.
+> Select the VH backscatter iamge of “*s1_image*” and visualize it.
 >
 > ```java
 > var s1VH_image = ??? ;